utelecon/utelecon.github.io/en/utokyo_account/mfa/index.md

     The setup procedure varies depending on the verification method you add.
     - **Microsoft Authenticator App**:
-        "Microsoft Authenticator" is an MFA authentication app provided by Microsoft.
+        "Microsoft Authenticator" is an MFA authentication application provided by Microsoft.
 Using this app is convenient since UTokyo Account's MFA adopts Microsoft's system.
         <details>
             <summary>Setup Procedure</summary>